Celebrate the New Year with the youthful performances of rising star performers!

 "Music is a tool for self-dialogue."
 Hmm.
 Deep...

-I am very excited to see how Asako's technique and sensibility will weave the sounds of the music left behind by great musicians of the past.
+I am very excited to see what kind of tones Asako will create with her technique and sensibility, recreating the music left behind by great musicians of the past.

-The world has overcome many hardships and is welcoming a new year with a desire for peace.
-You can be sure that you will hear a performance worthy of welcoming the year 2023.
+The world has overcome many difficulties and is welcoming the new year with a desire for peace.
+There is no doubt that we will be able to hear a performance that is fitting for welcoming in 2023.

 Everyone, please look forward to it!